muhkuh-sys/taglist_editor/doc/readme_tagtool.txt

 Example:
 Tag 15: RCX_MOD_TAG_IT_XC (0x00001050)
 .szIdentifier = "RTE_XC1"
+DISABLED
 SET .ulXcId = 2
+SET ENABLED

-This selects a tag with type RCX_MOD_TAG_IT_XC and the identifier string "RTE_XC1".
-If the tag list contains exactly one tag which matches this description, its ulXcId field is set to 2.
+This selects a tag with type RCX_MOD_TAG_IT_XC which has the identifier string "RTE_XC1" and is currently disabled.
+If the tag list contains exactly one tag which matches this description, it is enabled and its ulXcId field is set to 2.

 The device header is selected as follows:
 DEVICE_HEADER_V1_T